AdobeDocs/experience-manager-65.en/help/assets/video.md

 In the United States and Japan, most video is shot at 29.97 frames per second (fps); in Europe, most video is shot at 25 fps.
 Film is shot at 24 fps.

 Choose a video encoding preset that matches the fps rate of your primary source video file.
 For example, if your primary source video is 25 fps, choose an encoding preset with 25 fps.
-By default, all custom encoding uses the primary source video file’s fps.
+By default, all custom encoding uses the primary source video file's fps.
 For this reason, you do not need to explicitly specify the fps setting when you create a video encoding preset.

 ### Video encoding dimensions {#video-encoding-dimensions}